Mérida Day Trip: Uxmal Ruins, Cenote Peba & Chocolate Museum

 2

-Nestled deep in the countryside, Cenote Peba offers crystal-clear turquoise waters, perfect for swimming, floating, or simply unwinding in a peaceful, natural setting.
-The cenote is easily accessible, making it ideal for travelers of all ages who want to connect with nature
+Nestled deep in the countryside, Cenote Peba offers crystal-clear turquoise waters, perfect for swimming, floating, or simply unwinding in a peaceful natural setting.
+Its easy access makes it ideal for travelers of all ages who want to connect with nature.

 3

-Wrap up your adventure with a delightful stop at the Choco-Story Chocolate Museum, located just we steps away from the Uxmal ruins.
-This interactive museum offers a fascinating look into the history of cacao, from its sacred role in ancient Maya culture to its transformation into the chocolate know today.
+Wrap up your adventure with a visit to the Choco-Story Chocolate Museum, located just steps from the Uxmal ruins.
+This interactive museum provides a fascinating look into the history of cacao, from its sacred role in ancient Maya culture to its transformation into the chocolate we know today.
+An educational and delicious experience, perfect for all ages, combining culture, history, and tasting in one memorable stop.

 What's not included